AndersDeath/diary2/000-current.md

 # 12 September - Monday - Saint-Perersburg

 Today is nice day, I did a lot despite being tired.
 I published knock from the future, did some front-end investigation and had several calls about different things.
+So, i also going to visit Sberbank, I want to order mir card.
+It's just for having plan B bank card.